MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/cds-portal.md

 |||

 > [!NOTE]
-> The Common Data Service starter portal cannot be used on a Dynamics 365 organization.
+> The Common Data Service starter portal cannot be used on a Common Data Service organization.

 ## Provision a Common Data Service starter portal